tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the server SHOULD proceed with the handshake but reject 0-RTT, and SHOULD NOT take any other action that assumes that this ClientHello is fresh.

-The parameters for the 0-RTT data (symmetric cipher suite, ALPN protocol, etc.) are the same as those which were negotiated in the connection which established the PSK.
-The PSK used to encrypt the early data MUST be the first PSK listed in the client's "pre_shared_key" extension.

 0-RTT messages sent in the first flight have the same (encrypted) content types as their corresponding messages sent in other flights (handshake,